MouseBiteLabs/Game-Boy-MBC1-Cartridge/README.md

 These two sets of pads are labelled "RAM SIZE" in the middle of the board.
 Soldering them will configure the max RAM *and* ROM size.
 You must configure these pads for every game you make - do not leave them empty (if you have no SRAM, solder to the "64K" setting to maximize ROM space). <a href="https://catskull.net/gb-rom-database/">You can find a list of games here with their respective ROM and RAM sizes.</a>

-- Solder bridge SJ1 and SJ2 from their middle pads to the top pads for games that have larger ROM sizes (up to 16 Mb of ROM and up to 64 Kb of RAM).
+- Solder bridge SJ1 and SJ2 from their middle pads to the top pads for games that have larger ROM sizes (up to 2 MB, or 16 Mbit of ROM, and up to 64 Kbit of RAM).

-- Solder bridge SJ1 and SJ2 from their middle pads to the bottom pads for games that have larger RAM sizes (up to 4 Mb of ROM and up to 256 Kb of RAM).
+- Solder bridge SJ1 and SJ2 from their middle pads to the bottom pads for games that have larger RAM sizes (up to 512 KB, or 4 Mbit of ROM, and up to 256 Kbit of RAM).

 - SJ1 and SJ2 must be soldered in the same direction.